Can Dogs Eat Lima Beans Blog Banner

 When Lima Beans Are Not a Good Choice

 Lima beans may not be a good fit for dogs with sensitive digestion, dogs on prescription diets, or dogs with medical conditions that require tighter food control.
-In those cases, even a generally safe food may not be worth the experiment.
+In those cases, even a generally appropriate food may not be worth the experiment.

 In the image, various types of cooked beans are displayed in separate bowls, featuring lima beans, black beans, green...